18 Feb 2025

 SOURCE: CPF Board

-Following the recent Budget 2023 announcements, these benefits have also expanded to include additional parental leave, financial assistance for childcare and even cash benefits.
+With support from the Government, including additional parental leave, financial assistance for childcare and even cash benefits, it can help you ease into the transition.
 By taking advantage of these resources, you can ensure that you and your child get a head start, thus allowing you to focus on the joys of parenthood.

 Here are a few tips to help you get started!